Move SQL Statements to Production in Confluent Cloud for Apache Flink

 Confluent Cloud for Apache Flink automatically uses a default compute pool for your statements.
 For most use cases, including development, testing, and many production workloads, the default pool provides adequate resource isolation.

 However, if you have statements with significantly different latency and availability requirements, consider creating compute pools manually for workload isolation.
-All statements using the same compute pool compete for resources.
-Although the Confluent Cloud Autopilot aims to provide each statement with the resources it needs, this may not always be possible, in particular, when the maximum resources of the compute pool are exhausted.
+All statements that use the same compute pool compete for resources.
+Although the Confluent Cloud Autopilot aims to provide each statement with the resources it needs, this might not always be possible, in particular when the compute pool exhausts its maximum resources.

 To avoid resource contention between critical and non-critical workloads, create separate compute pools manually for different use cases.
-For example, separate ad-hoc exploration queries from mission-critical, long-running production queries.
-Because statements may affect each other, you should share compute pools only between statements with comparable requirements.
+For example, separate ad hoc exploration queries from mission-critical, long-running production queries.
+Because statements can affect each other, you should share compute pools only between statements with comparable requirements.

 Use event-time temporal joins instead of streaming joins